 - Any self-employment income,

-How are my benefits reduced if I return to work?
+How are my SSI benefits reduced if I return to work?

-If you are working, the first $65 ($85 if you have no other income in a month) of earnings in a month are disregarded.
+If you’re working, the first $65 ($85 if you have no other income in a month) of earnings in a month are not counted toward SSI.

 After that, SSA reduces your SSI benefits $1 for every $2 you earn in a month.
 They also deduct from the monthly earnings any monthly expenses that you have, which allow you to work — such as a special handicapped accessible van that allows you to get to work.